Kaixi66/Machine-Learning-Study/README.md

-Here is the place I store my code for reviewing machine learning.
+Here is the place I show the code and example for kaggle competition